Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Related Work

 Model Predictive Control (MPC) represents a collection of controller types that optimize trajectories via an explicit model \cite{holkar2010overview}.
-One of the most common MPC methods is under direct optimization, for example, forming a quadratic programming problem over a system's state space to minimize some cost function.
-These methods function on both linear and non-linear systems, although linear models are simpler and much more consistent. \cite{morari1999model}.
+One of the most common MPC methods is under direct optimization, for example, a quadratic programming problem over a system's state space.
+These methods function on both linear and non-linear systems, although linear models are simpler and more consistent. \cite{morari1999model}.
 MPPI, on the other hand, is a sampling-based approach for stochastic trajectory optimization, as introduced by Williams et. al in \cite{7487277}.
 MPPI algorithms generate several sample trajectories that are evaluated and weighted to minimize the cost function instead.